JunweiLiang/Multiverse/forking_paths_dataset/README.md

 </div>

 ### Some basics
 In order to simulate a **scenario** (in the code it is referred to as "moment") where a number of "Person" and "Vehicle" agents navigate in the scene for a period of time, the simulator needs to know exactly how to control each agent at each time frame.
 For "Person" agent the control means the direction and velocity.
 For "Vehicle" agent, we teleport them to the desire location and remove the physics simulation for simplicity (As of CARLA 0.9.6, it is not trivial to accurately convert direction and velocity to vehicle controls like throttling and steering.
 And teleporting looks smooth enough if we do it at every time frame.)
 So basically we need: 1. the **static map**, 2. the **full control records** of every agents at all time frames, for the simulation to run.
 To get human-annotated multi-future trajectories, the idea is to first recreate a plausible scenario that resembles the real-world, and then ask a human annotator to "drop-in" or "embody" a "Person" agent, and control such an agent to continue to a destination.
 The control record of the human annotator along with other agents' are saved as a JSON file.
 We leave multi-human simultaneous annotation to future work.
+The following requires Python3.

 ### Step 1, prepare and test the CARLA simulator
 Get the CARLA simulator from [here](http://carla-assets-internal.s3.amazonaws.com/Releases/Linux/CARLA_0.9.6.tar.gz) and our edited maps from [here](https://next.cs.cmu.edu/multiverse/dataset/multiverse_maps_and_statics.tgz) or by: